-- Review reference documents, compile relevant information, and develop description of City's existing Water Demands. - Analyze data sources for land use based demands, which are assumed to be available from the City's planning department. - ➤ Prepare per capita water demand analysis for Senate Bill x 7-7 compliance and for the purposes of comparison to land use based demand estimates. - Review historical recycled water use information to document past use by customer, including monthly, daily, and hourly variability, if the information is available.
+- Review reference documents, compile relevant information, and develop description of City's existing Water Demands. - Analyze data sources for land use based demands, which are assumed to be available from the City's planning department. - Update City's demand peaking factors. - ➤ Prepare per capita water demand analysis for Senate Bill x 7-7 compliance and for the purposes of comparison to land use based demand estimates. - Develop population projections and demand projections for immediate, near-, and long-term periods - Assumptions.
+The City will provide historical data and the methodology used to determine demand factors and demand projections in the previous 2015 UWMP and the North Kings GSA Groundwater Sustainability Plan.
+Recent historical and growth data not included in previous demand estimates will be developed from the City's General Plan and State Department of Finance projections to update previous demand factors and growth projections.
+Up to eight (8) hours is assumed to conform water consumption data to associate it with a land use and land use intensity unit (e.g., dwelling unit, acres, etc). - > To supplement potable water projections, prepare recycled water demand projections based on existing customers and planned customer connections.
+Review historical recycled water use information to document past use by customer, including monthly, daily, and hourly variability, if the information is available.
 If applicable, document discharge flow commitments.
-Develop recycled water demand projections based on existing customers and planned customer connections.

-Assumptions.
-The City will provide historical data and the methodology used to determine demand factors and demand projections in the previous 2015 UWMP and the North Kings GSA Groundwater Sustainability Plan.
-Recent historical and growth data not included in previous demand estimates will be provided to update previous demand factors and growth projections.
-Up to eight (8) hours is assumed to conform water consumption data to associate it with a land use and land use intensity unit (e.g., dwelling unit, acres, etc).